Taskbird/creator-community/README.md

 Are you an expert in the cleaning industry?

-Join our Content Community to get paid for creating original blog content and videos related to all things cleaning.
+Join our Creator Community to get paid for creating original videos related to all things cleaning.

 # How it works